 - Meat (for flavor): Traditional collard green recipes include some form of smoked or salted pork.
 The flavor from the meat infuses the greens with a rich, savory flavor.
 Popular choices include ham hocks, bacon, fatback, or salt pork.
 In this particular recipe, we’re using bacon and smoked ham necks.

-3. Cook the Onion and Greens: Add the diced onion and chopped collard greens.
+Add the diced white onion and rinsed, chopped collard greens to the pot with the reserved bacon fat.
 The greens will seem like a lot at first, but similar to spinach, they will cook down.
-Cook until they are softened and have reduced by half.

-5. Simmer: Bring to a boil over high heat, then immediately reduce to a simmer over low heat.
-Cover and cook for at least 1-2 hours or until the greens have softened completely and the liquid has mostly evaporated.
+Simmer: Bring to a boil over high heat, then immediately reduce the heat to low.
+Cover and simmer for at least 1-2 hours, or until the collard greens are completely tender and infused with flavor.
 The longer they cook, the more flavorful they become.

 What is Pot Likker?